Hike Carter Lake Trail Near Moose Pass, Alaska

 The best time of the year to hike Carter Lake is from late June to October.
 It’s also a popular trail for mountain bikers in early summer and skiers in the winter.
 This trail does get overgrown, so it’s usually better to hike in mid-summer.

-How to Get to Carter Lake in Anchorage:
+How to Get to Carter Lake Trailhead

 1. From Anchorage, head south on the Seward Highway